Markov chain Monte Carlo without evaluating the target: an auxiliary variable approach: A Common Procedure of Existing Algorithms

 Compared to standard Metropolis--Hastings algorithms, this method uses an estimator based on an auxiliary variable to estimate the target ratio $\pi(\theta' \mid x) / \pi(\theta \mid x)$ instead of directly computing it.
-This procedure still defines a Markov chain on $\Theta$.
-It will also preserve $\pi(\cdot\mid x)$ as the stationary distribution if the following equation is satisfied:
+It will also preserve $\pi(\cdot\mid x)$ as the stationary distribution if the following equation is satisfied: \begin{prop} Let $K$ be the one-step Markov transition kernel defined by the process described above.
+Suppose for every $\theta,\theta' \in \Theta$, the estimator $R_{\theta \rightarrow \theta'}(\omega)$ satisfies